How Self-proclaimed High-achieving Leaders Achieve Five-dimensional Success?

 Speaking of coffee… I don’t drink coffee anymore.
 My best friend who is a doctor.
 Excuse me, he is the best doctor on the planet.
 He advises the president, the previous president, the president before that, and all astronauts going into space.
 What I wanted to say is that he analyzed the particles that make up the coffee and came into a conclusion that they are not healthy for the body.
 Instead, I prepare a freshly squeezed juice which I take with me later at work.
 It has all the needed legal vitamins the body needs: Vitamin A, C, D, E, K, Folic acid, iron, zinc, copper, magnesium, and one secret ingredient.

 Curios about the full benefits of the cocktail?
-Join me on Patreon for more information and
+Join me on Patreon for more information and step-by-step guide that will help you prepare this energizing liquid of superhuman power.

 Once I’m ready with my meal I take a cold shower.
 Yeah, I had a swim but a cold shower has its own benefits.